Eloi/ruby-challenge/task/YOUR_NOTES.md

 ## How to run the challenge ##

-Just run `bundle exec run_challenge.rb` in a terminal.
+Just run `bundle exec ruby run_challenge.rb` in a terminal.

 If bundle command is not found, execute `gem install bundler` first.